andyault/sketch-adjusttofit/README.md

 A quick Sketch plugin to resize text layers, groups, and artboards to fit their content.
 Also supports nested resizing.

+## Installation
+Head over to the [releases page](https://github.com/andyault/sketch-adjusttofit/releases) and follow the instructions

 ## Usage

 `⌘ + ⇧ + F`: Resize selected layer(s):